Seppli11/ZHAW-Summary/summaries/23FS/EAP/There is no Algorithm for Truth.md

 If you want more proof that para social relationships are working, look no further than ads on social media.
 The reason why company spend big bugs on product-integrations and shout outs is because they work.
 People trust their beloved creators, even if the creator declares the sponsor.

+Another issue arising from the authority of presenters, youtubers and streamers is, when they ask for money.
+On platforms, like patreons, creators have the ability to monetise viewers.
+They, essentially, are selling friendship.

+These two sentences are directly from a Patreon on how to gain more paying subscribers.

+But this, like parasocial relationships themselves, is nothing new.
+Actors in the 80s had phone lines where fans could pay to send their idol a message.

 I do want to mention, that there are of course individuals who source all their content diligently.
 Channel like Tom Scott, Vertasium and many more do awesome work in the science communication field.

 ## The AI Revolution